-In Years 7 and 8 pupils work towards the Prep Schools Baccalaureate (PSB).
+In Years 7 and 8 pupils work towards the Pre Senior Baccalaureate (PSB).
 Not only are they assessed on their knowledge during the two year course, but also invaluable skills for the future such as leadership, independence and communication.

 The PSB also includes an individual project and the opportunity to show all the areas that a child may shine in, be that on the sports field, the stage or in the choir.

 The PSB very much reflects our philosophy of developing well-rounded children.

 Please see the Curriculum Booklet for full details of the academic provision at St John’s.
 This sent home to parents annually with details of work outlines for each subject.
 This is also available on request from the School Reception.